AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/5-output_files.md

 |                              |/Solar              | /batch number/area names/...   |

-_These files contain, for each kind of Antares-generated time-series, copies of the whole set of time-series generated.
-Batch numbers depend on the values set for the "refresh span" parameters of the stochastic generators (files are present if "store in output" was set to "true")_
+These files contain, for each kind of Antares-generated time-series, copies of the whole set of time-series generated.
+Batch numbers depend on the values set for the "refresh span" parameters of the stochastic generators (files are present if "store in output" was set to "true").

 ## Draft, area results

-**1** _file « annual » +_ **6** _files resulting from the combination of the following attributes :_
+**1** file « annual » + **6** files resulting from the combination of the following attributes :
 [with-network | without-network | id] X [hourly | annual]

-- _The second attribute defines the period of time over which the results are assessed : hourly detail or annual summary._
+- The second attribute defines the period of time over which the results are assessed : hourly detail or annual summary.

-- _The first attribute defines the nature of the results presented in the file_
+- The first attribute defines the nature of the results presented in the file

-**with network** _values of adequacy indices (shortfall duration, loss of load probability) assessed while taking into account the effective grid capacities.
-The results in these files bear the suffix –CN (connex)_
+**with network** values of adequacy indices (shortfall duration, loss of load probability) assessed while taking into account the effective grid capacities.
+The results in these files bear the suffix –CN (connex).

-**without network** _values of adequacy indices (shortfall duration, loss of load probability) assessed without taking into account any interconnection.
-The results in these files bear the suffix –IS (isolated areas)_
+**without network** values of adequacy indices (shortfall duration, loss of load probability) assessed without taking into account any interconnection.
+The results in these files bear the suffix –IS (isolated areas).

-**id** _identifiers (numbers) of the MC years for which were observed the extreme values of the different variables presented in the « w/net » and "wo/net" files_
+**id** identifiers (numbers) of the MC years for which were observed the extreme values of the different variables presented in the « w/net » and "wo/net" files.

-_Files « with network » et « without network » present the expectations and extreme values observed for the variables whose list is given hereafter:_
+Files « with network » and « without network » present the expectations and extreme values observed for the variables whose list is given hereafter:

 | variables | description |
 |-----------|-------------|